Marjatta Rasi: Early life and education

-Rasi was born in Punkalaidun, Finland on November 29, 1945.
-She was a Saha and cousin to Finnish-American science fiction editor Arthur Saha.
+Rasi was born in Punkalaidun, Finland, on 29 November 1945.
+She was a Saha and cousin to Finnish-American science fiction editor Arthur W. Saha.
 She graduated from the Helsinki University in 1969 with a degree in law (LLB).

 Career

 Rasi joined Finland's foreign service in the Ministry for Foreign Affairs in 1970 and was posted as Attaché at Vienna.
 In 1972, she was Second Secretary in the Finland Embassy in London.
 She then moved back to Finland and worked from 1977 as Secretary of Section in the Ministry for Foreign Affairs.
 Her next posting was in New York City in 1979 as Counselor to the Permanent Mission of Finland to the United Nations.
 She was back in Finland from 1983 until 1987 as Counselor in the Ministry for Foreign Affairs, where, from 1986 she became Director of the Political Department (UN sector).
 She was then posted again in New York City as Deputy Permanent Representative (Ambassador) of Finland to the United Nations Chairman of the Security Council Sanction Committee.
 In 1991, she became Ambassador of Finland to New Delhi, Dhaka, Colombo, Kathmandu and Thimphu.
 She was back in the Finland Ministry for Foreign Affairs as Director General, Department for International Development Cooperation, in 1995.
 She became a Permanent Representative of Finland to the United Nations in New York from 1 June 1998 until 2004.